hugo-ma-alves/hugo-ma-alves.github.io/_posts/2019-03-26-pivpn-raspberry.md

 **Goals:**

 1. Install OpenVpn server on raspberry PI
-2. Make OpenVpn accessible from outside the home network, ie, from Internet
+2. Make OpenVpn accessible from outside the home network, i.e., from Internet
-3. Connect to VPN from a IOS device.
+3. Connect to VPN using the OpenVPN client from a IOS device and from Windows 10.

 ### Requirements